 Predisposal Management of Radioactive Waste - Assistance to Member States

 The IAEA publications on predisposal cover a range of topics to support the Member States to manage their predisposal activities.
-In addition to the existing publications, the Waste Technology Section is preparing several documents.
+In addition to the existing publications (see below), the Waste Technology Section is preparing several documents.

 For further information, please contact the Section Contact Point.

 A list of existing pre-disposal publications is found here